Montrell Wade home run threat for Lions

 Wade feels the Lions will bounce back against the Bearcats after suffering a loss to Highland Park last week in Dallas.

 "We will be ready," said Wade, who has multiple offers from colleges around the nation.
-"That was disappointing last week but we want to send the seniors off with a win in their final game at Rose Stadium.
+"That was disappointing last week but we want to send the seniors off with a win at Rose Stadium.

 "Sherman has got us the last two years, so we will be ready."

 Wade has been in the spotlight since before he was a freshman.
 He received an offer from Kansas right out of Boulter Middle School.
-Then Jayhawk coach Les Miles knows talent and sent then the offers have flooded in.
+Then Jayhawk coach Les Miles knows talent and since then the offers have flooded in to the Tylerite.

 "I really don't pay attention to that now," Wade said.
 "I am just concerned about helping my team get better each week and making a long run in the playoffs."